 For instance, one regenerative agriculture best practice encourages farmers to shift from monocropping (planting just one crop) to crop rotation management and intercropping systems.
 This approach restores degraded soil and reduces the occurrence of pests and diseases.
 But it also encourages farmers to grow diverse crops, opening up new opportunities to bolster local food security and improve farmer and producer incomes.
 This one practice can create more resilient, secure agricultural communities while also safeguarding and boosting long-term productivity.

-The more we break down siloes and merge impact goals tied to water, waste reduction, greenhouse gas and carbon emissions—and even human rights, labor issues, and livelihoods—the more we can recognize more efficient, holistic solutions.
+The more we break down siloes and merge sustainable impact goals tied to water, waste reduction, greenhouse gas and carbon emissions—and even human rights, labor issues, and livelihoods—the more we can recognize more efficient, holistic solutions that move beyond doing less bad, to doing more good.

-We see three promising ways that regenerative agriculture can help corporate sustainability teams drive greater impact for their businesses, the environment, local communities, and the global economy.
+We see three promising ways that regenerative agriculture can help corporate sustainability teams drive greater impact for their businesses, the environment, local communities, and global society.

-1. From Command-and-Control to Farmer-Centric Design: Collaborating with Farmers to Create Local Solutions
+1. Collaborating with Farmers to Create Local Solutions

 Historically, many companies have taken a command-and-control and very structured approach to corporate sustainability.
 The company sets a standard that they expect their farmers and suppliers to meet, using auditors to ensure compliance.